How to Clean Brushed Brass

 Daily Cleaning

 To maintain the sparkling finish of your brushed brass, ensure you rinse away traces of soap and grime with a soft cloth after each use.
-Regularly cleaning your tap with a mix of hot water and washing up liquid with a microfibre cloth will help to prevent limescale forming.
+Regularly cleaning your tap with a mix of warm water and a mild dish soap and using a soft, microfibre cloth will help to prevent limescale forming.

 To ensure you don't forget, we suggest placing a cloth next to the taps to give it a polish when it needs it.
 Regularly drying your brassware will prevent water damage and watermarks from appearing on the surface.